 Brazil – International airports are now open, as of July 30, 2020, although land borders and seaports are still closed.
 Visitors are required to hold health insurance that will cover them while traveling in Brazil.
 So far, no testing requirements have been announced.

-Cuba – Has announced the resumption of international flights by August 1, yet plans to confine visitors to all-inclusive hotels on island keys without any local Cubans.
-Visitors will be tested for Covid-19 immediately on arrival, and those who test positive will be “isolated,” presumably in specific quarantine facilities or by returning home.
+Cuba – Has announced the resumption of international flights.
+Visitors will be tested for Covid-19 immediately on arrival.
+You must isolate a specific hotel for 24 hours until the results of your test are available.
+Those who test positive will be “isolated,” presumably in specific quarantine facilities or by returning home.
+A second test will be given after 5 days.
 It is still unclear whether this model of travel will be permitted by the US consistent with any of the allowable categories of travel to Cuba.